Whether you’re new to wine or a seasoned sipper, eventually your wine collection will need its own space.

 Now comes the big dilemma: where the heck are you going to put your cellar?

-In a perfect world, everyone would have a full basement — an excellent location below ground to create your inner wine sanctum.
-But basements are not always practical or available, especially in Western states.
-Many of the more well-known wineries around the world build tasting rooms into underground caves — but you probably don’t have one of those handy either.
+In a perfect world, everyone would have a full basement, since it is an excellent location below ground to create your inner wine sanctum.
+Basements are not always practical or available, especially in Western states.
+Many of the more well-known wineries around the world build tasting rooms into underground caves, but you probably don’t have one of those handy either.

-With a little creativity, you can still find a few locations in your home that might work for your wine storage.
-Consider these locations:
+With a little creativity, you can still find locations in your home that might work for your wine storage:

 The too-big-guest room or office: You don’t need to dedicate an entire room to wine storage.
 Instead, get a free-standing temperature-controlled wine cabinet, which will maintain proper temperature and humidity conditions for your wine.
 Wine cabinets can be found in all kinds of shapes, sizes and finishes.

 The what-was-the-designer-thinking space: You’ve never known what to do with that awkward space or corner where furniture never seems to fit.
 You may have a hallway that you never use.
 Enclose one of these areas with a proper vapor barrier and insulation, and turn it into your new wine closet.